noahehall/theBookOfNoah/architecture/rdbms_database_design.md

    - database management system (DBMS)
       - collection of programs that enable users to create and maintain databases and control all access to them
       - provide an environment that is both convenient and efficient for users to retrieve and store information
-   - integrity constraints
-      - ensure that users enter valid information and maintain data integrity
-      - `database constraint`
-         - a restriction or rule that dictates what can be entered/edited in a table
-         - e.g. a postel code using a certain format
-      - `data type`
-         - determines the sort of data permitted in a field
-      - `data uniqueness`
-         - ensures that no duplicates are entered

    - `schema`
       - overall description of a database
       - usually represented by the `entity relationship diagram` i.e. `ERD`